Skip advert

 Advertisement - Article continues below

-Overall the M3 Touring is deeply compelling and, controversial grille put to one side, deeply desirable.
-It’s a whole heap of money but I can’t think of anything else that marries practicality with scintillating dynamics so completely.
+Overall the M3 Touring is just as deeply compelling as it ever has been and, controversial grille put to one side, deeply desirable.
+It’s a whole heap of money but we can’t think of anything else that marries practicality with scintillating dynamics so completely.
 It could be quieter and more refined.
 But that rather misses the point.
 The M3 Touring is, at its core, a BMW M3.
-I wouldn’t have it any other way.
+We wouldn’t have it any other way.

 BMW M3 Touring (G81) specs